-A record of concern should be completed by the end of the school day and handed to the CPO to inform them of any instance when a staff member has used reasonable force to de-escalate a harmful situation.
+A record of concern should be completed by the end of the school day and handed to the CPO to inform them of any instance when a staff member has used reasonable force to deescalate a harmful situation.

-Particular adults in the College /School will receive training bespoke to their role to use reasonable measures to prevent physical harm for any student who may require physical intervention as part of an individual care plan: College/School (See AEN policy provide link to School/College policy).
+Particular adults in the College will receive training bespoke to their role to use reasonable measures to prevent physical harm for any student who may require physical intervention as part of an individual care plan: College (look to the AEN policy).